Donate to Project Bright Light:

 Once identified, we supply the students with the funds per year to attend school.
 The child/student understands that they are being given a gift that is to be paid forward, once they are in a position to do so—ultimately enabling the children of their community to be given the same hand up they’ve been given.

-She is 13 years old, living in a Guatemalan slum.
+She is 13 years old, born and raised in a Guatemalan slum.

 She is bright, intelligent, and passionate about going to school so that she can one day become a teacher, and be able to give back to her community.

 For Marilyn, she was lucky to receive a free primary school education.
 However, to continue her education, there are financial obstacles.
-Jr. High/High School costs in Guatemala are a minimum of $500 per year for tuition (including school supplies, uniform, tuition, and food), which is almost more than her family makes in a year.
 Luckily, because of generous donations we received, Marilyn is now enrolled in Jr. High, and is making progress toward her dream of gaining an education.

 Support bright lights like Marilyn…thus ending the cycle of poverty in a sustainable and empowering way.

-Here’s a photo of Marilyn on her first day of school.
+Here’s a photo of Marilyn on her first day of school, this past January, 2018:

-By the way, I met her and her family two years ago in Manuel Colom Argueta, and I was so inspired by her sparkle, by her bright light, by her excitement about life and her desire to learn.
+Kelly Sullivan Walden met Marilyn and her family two years ago in Manuel Colom Argueta, and I was so inspired by her sparkle, by her bright light, by her excitement about life and her desire to learn.

 Her family turns out to be equally as bright.
 She’s got 5 sisters brothers and a wonderful mother and father, Delvy and Monolo, that have struggled and worked very hard to get their children everything they can.
 And yet, it is very difficult to raise the money for their education.
 When I found out that Marilyn wouldn’t be able to go to school next year, it broke my heart and it became my mission to make sure that she could go to school as well as other children like her, other bright lights, could also go to school.